Ways To Engage

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.” –Matthew 25:35

-On the second and fourth Saturday of each month, we work at the Northwood Food Pantry at 46th and Central to help serve our neighbors.
-Everyone from age 6 to 106 is invited to come help!
+On the second and fourth Saturday of each month, we work at Northwood Christian Church’s Food Pantry at 4550 Central Ave. to help serve our neighbors.
+Everyone from age 6 to 96 is invited to come help!
 We gather at the church at 8:45 a.m. to collect our donated food to take to Northwood.
 Interested in helping?
 Contact Muuka Muyumba or call (317) 610-1809.

 Canned goods and dry food items can be donated at any time to the food pantry.
 Please bring your items to the large grey bin outside the church office.

 Our typical donation items each month for the food pantry consist of the following items:

 - • January: canned pasta w/ meat (e.g., Spaghetti-O’s)